Dit artikel is nog niet beschikbaar in het Nederlands.

 Communities:

 Connectivity among human members of the community (network connectivity).
-Dyadic mechanisms of inclusion and exclusion determine stakeholding rights and voice
+Dyadic mechanisms of inclusion and exclusion determine stakeholding rights and voice - Commons:

 Sustenance and creative process continuously occurring within the commons, its human and non-human members